Christoph

 September, 2002:

-Diplom (German degree similar to MS/MA [link]) in psychology
+Diplom (German degree similar to MS/MA/MSc) in psychology.

 University of Bonn, Germany [link]